mmetalab/mpi-vgae-web/README.md

-# ccs_mpnn
+# mpi-vage
-Prediction of collision section values by MPNN model
+Web application of mpi-vage